2019 Turfgrass Research Contributors

 Kwantlen Polytechnic University - $250

-So far in 2019, over $22,000 has been raised and we're well on our way to hitting the magic $25,000 number!
+We're happy to announce that $31,265 was raised in 2019, inching ahead of last year's total of $29,384 and creaming our $25k goal!
 There's more work to be done so please remember to support the turf research that supports your career.

 We would like to take this opportunity to thank those who serve tirelessly on our Research Committee: